bharath-kalkote23/Food-recommendation-using-facial-emotion/README.md

-# MoodBite — Facial Emotion Based Food Recommendation (Full Project)
+# Facial Emotion Based Food Recommendation

 A smart restaurant web app that personalizes menu recommendations using **facial emotion recognition**, health/diet preferences, and past behavior.
 It also includes **table reservations**, a **digital menu**, and a lightweight **chatbot**.